-Welcome to the NVCWDA Primer for Newcomers!
-This primer is designed to help people who are newcomers to NVCWDA dances.
-If you are new, you might feel overwhelmed by the number of different dances we do every night.
+If you are a newcomer or a beginner, you might feel overwhelmed by the number of different dances we do every night.
 You might be wondering “where do I start?”
-Nobody can learn all of the dances right off the bat.
-Learning the steps takes some effort and practice, similar to what is needed to participate any other sport or activity.
+Nobody can learn all of the dances right off the bat; learning the steps takes some effort and practice.

+The best way to learn is to try!
 Dance in the middle of the floor so that people surround you on all sides.
 This way, if you are trying to follow someone who knows the dance, when the dance faces a new wall, you still will have someone to watch in front of you.
-If you start at the edge of the floor, once you change walls, you might not have anyone dancing in front of you anymore.
+If you start at the edge of the floor, once you change walls, you won’t have anyone dancing in front of you anymore.

 Dances popular at NVCWDA

 Below, we’ve listed some dances we do at many NVCWDA dances to help you focus your early efforts.
-If you look at the stepsheets and demonstrations for these “old standbys,” you can study the moves and practice in private beforehand.
+If you look at the stepsheets and videos, you can study the moves and practice in private beforehand.
 Then at our dances, you will have an idea how to do several dances for various songs each night.
-For example, the DJ plays multiple Two Step and Waltz music during the evening, which is suitable for line or couples dancing.
-You will be able to get up and dance to several songs if you are familiar with some of the dances shown below.
-Once you gain confidence with these dances, you can move on to learn other ones.
-Before long you will have a bunch of dances in your memory banks and you will not sit down much during the evening because you always will be on the dance floor.

 When dancing, we observe a courtesy called “dance floor etiquette” to avoid conflicts and collisions with fellow dancers!
 Please incorporate dance floor etiquette into your dancing.
 Thanks.

 - Some oldies: